muriloschuck/arq-org-pc-trabga/README.md

 This is a Java program to simulate the processing of a simplified MIPS processor.
 It reads instructions from a file, interprets them, and simulates execution in a simulation environment.

-## Features
+## Functionalities

-- Reading instructions from a file.
+- Reading and interpreting instructions from a file.
-- Interpreting instructions and simulating MIPS processing.
 - Tracking the state of registers and clock pulses during execution.

 ## Prerequisites